vepo/vepo.github.io/_posts/2020-01-10-12-47-30-algorithms-an-introduction.md

 This step is defined?
 No!
 You can make questions to this step: _Is x an Integer value?_ If we have `m=4` and `n=3`, the result in `x` can be `x=1` or `x=1.333`.
 Depending from the algorithm it can be any value.

-The correct step shuold be:
+The correct step should be:

-> Assign the x (interger) with the value of m divided by n
+> Assign the x (integer) with the value of m divided by n

 In an algorithm there is no space for questions in steps.